technosophos/codewalk-wagi/README.md

 will be self-evident as you go... but for starters, you'll get examples that build and run at every step of the way.

+Clone this repo using `git clone https://github.com/technosophos/codewalk-wagi.git`.

-So to get started, all you need to do is `git checkout ch1-configure`.
+To get started, all you need to do is `git checkout ch1-configure`.
 (Or if you're using GitHub, you can just choose the branch from the dropdown list.)